drfleming0227/Redfish-Tools/README.md

       <tr>
          <td align="left" valign="top">2.</td>
          <td align="left" valign="top">
-            <p><a href="https://www.python.org/downloads/" title="https://www.python.org/downloads/">Download and install Python</a> on the machine from which you will run the tools.</p>
+            <a href="https://www.python.org/downloads/" title="https://www.python.org/downloads/">Download and install Python</a> on the machine from which you will run the tools.
          </td>
       </tr>
    </tbody>
 </table>

-For the Redfish doc generator only:
+For the Redfish doc generator only, complete these additional steps:

 <table>
    <thead>